daschwanden/grr/codelabs/how-to-add-a-flow.md

       self, responses: flow_responses.Responses[rdf_dummy.DummyResult]
   ):
     """Receives the action output and processes it."""
-    # Checks the "Status" of the action, attaching information to the flow.A
+    # Checks the "Status" of the action, attaching information to the Flow.
     if not responses.success:
       raise flow_base.FlowError(responses.status)